- Organizing your finances can help you understand where your money goes and see where you may be able to cut spending and save more.

 The financial planning process never really ends—it should be ongoing.
 After putting your plan into action, it may be useful to check in at regular intervals to gauge how much progress has been made.
 You should be able to find out where you stand now relative to your goals and see what else needs to be done.
 As your life changes, your plan can change too.
 Any big developments like getting married or divorced, having a baby or adopting, or a change to your employment could require updates to your plan.

 Investment monitoring and rebalancing are important components of this step as well.
 After all, markets change and may result in you taking on more risk than you are comfortable with—or not enough.
-A good rule of thumb is to review your asset mix and investments at least annually, and make adjustments as needed.
+A good rule is to review your asset mix and investments at least annually, and make adjustments as needed.

 Plan for the future and live in the moment